Need help? We are available to speak to you 7 days a weekRead More

 • Apply for citizenship after meeting residency requirements

-• Sponsor family to come to Australia under relevant programs
+• Sponsor family to come to Australia under relevant programmes

 Subclass 820 Partner visa checklist

-The Partner visa application process has many technical elements to consider and requires a significant amount of documentary evidence to satisfy the Australian government that you are in a genuine and continuing relationship with your sponsoring Australian partner.
+The Partner visa application process has many technical elements and requires a significant amount of documentary evidence to satisfy the Australian government that you are in a genuine and continuing relationship with your sponsoring partner.

 • Passport